Declare the eligibility of grain at delivery

 - If you deliver an unregistered variety to a licensed elevator in Canada, unless otherwise established by order of the Canadian Grain Commission, your delivery is only eligible for the lowest grade established by regulation for that kind of grain

 Eligible varieties of wheat, malt barley and flaxseed are found in variety designation lists that are maintained by the Canadian Grain Commission.

 Eligible varieties of other regulated grains are registered by the Canadian Food Inspection Agency.

-Non-registered varieties of certain pulse crops established by order of the Canadian Grain Commission are also eligible for the highest grade.
+Non-registered varieties of certain pulse crops and corn established by order of the Canadian Grain Commission are also eligible for the highest grade.

 Classes are defined under the Canada Grain Act.
 Grain class refers to any variety or varieties of grain designated as a class by the Canadian Grain Commission.

 You will need to sign a declaration form at least once every crop year for each licensed grain company you deliver to.
 This declaration applies to all grain types, and where applicable all classes, that you will deliver to that company and must be made at or before the first delivery of the year.
 The same process applies to producer cars if you are selling grain to a licensed grain company.
 If you are using a producer car administrator, sign the form and send it to the administrator.
 If you are self-administering your producer cars, send your signed form to the grain company before your delivery.